This post was originally on Reddit but for several reasons the mod didn’t approve of my question so I’m sending it off you you, Captain.

 Stop working on theater that doesn’t interest you.

 Now that they’ve cleaned the house of some creeps, it sounds like your theater company is going in one artistic direction and your interests lie in another.
 People outgrow artistic collaborations all the time, so maybe find some like-minded souls and create theater that you won’t describe with open contempt.
-Theater still has tons of parts for the aging white man, juicy roles that were just waiting for you to grow all the way into your type, so dream big and trust that your “Glenngarry Glen Ross 2: The Glengarriest” or “13 Ballistic Blokes” is still out there.
+Theater still has tons of parts for the aging white man, juicy roles that were just waiting for you to grow all the way into your type, so dream big and trust that your “Glenngarrier Glen Ross” or “13 Ballistic Blokes” is still out there.

 Stop focusing all your social and friendship energies on your theater company and pursue (or rekindle) ties and interests where you won’t be so tempted to cross all of the streams all the time.
 Friends your own age who make you feel appreciated and who don’t need you to Know All The Things At Them are where it’s at.